 There is a moment captured in my mind of my son and I in the kitchen.
 I am standing beside him near the counter, he is standing on the kitchen chair with a spatula in his hand.
 Yes, there’s flour on the floor.
 But what really stands out is the smile on both our faces and the sparkle in our eyes.
-It is this kind of memory that draws most parents into the kitchen with their child.

 Most young children will relish baking with you.
 Little kids are enthusiastic helpers and hands-on activities (like stirring cookie batter) translate into learning.
 Baking is also an opportunity for your child to imitate you, which they love.
-It will take extra time, planning and flexibility to bake with your child, but it’s also pretty fun.
+It takes extra time, planning and flexibility to bake with your child, but it’s also pretty fun.

-Suggestions for Baking Success
+Suggestions for baking success

 - Choose a recipe you’ve made before or a recipe you know is simple

 - Allow plenty of time.
 Baking with your young assistant will take longer than baking by yourself.

 - Let go of perfection.
 Messes and odd shaped baked goods are part of the fun.

 - Be patient.

 - Invite your child to explore with their senses – smell the cinnamon, pound the dough or roll the dough into balls.

 - Let them add most of the ingredients, dumping measured items into the bowl.
 Repetition is good for learning.